SRI-CSL/radler/examples/android/README.rst

     ./touch
     ./controller

-When you double-click the application on your Anroid device, enter *Master_URI* as your workstation ip.
+When you double-click the application on your Android device, enter *Master_URI* as your workstation IP.
 You can now observe your compass and GPS coordinates on the top of the screen.
 When you touch the screen, the ringtone sound will be played with volume that is proportional to the ratio of current x-coordinate and screen width.

 Demo #2 Touchscreen event detector using Android NDK